Australian Couples Estate Planning Bundle

 How does the Bankruptcy Trust in the Will work?

 The Bankruptcy Trust in your Will gives the Executors the power to decide how assets and income are managed and distributed to you and your family.
-The Bankruptcy Trust allows the trustee to be flexible to address each beneficiary’s individual circumstances.
+The Bankruptcy Trust allows the trustee to be flexible in addressing each beneficiary’s circumstances.
 Assets are protected from external creditors and the bankruptcy trustee as the property is owned by the trustee and not the beneficiary.

 Are Accountants and Financial Planners able to build Wills on Legal Consolidated’s website?